-Ensure you are prepared for ‘obvious’ questions.
-E.g. “Why Medicine?”, or “Tell me about the book you wrote about in your personal statement.”
+Ensure you are prepared for ‘obvious’ questions such as ‘Why Medicine?’, or ‘Tell me about the book you wrote about in your personal statement?’.

-Use your past experiences and work experience to answer questions.
-This is a ‘competency’ style of question, and so it’s good to line up some examples of significant things you remember from your experience to answer questions such as, “How have you shown resilience?” or “How do you cope with stress?”
+To answer questions, build on your past experiences and any work experience you’ve completed.
+This is a ‘competency’ type of question, and it’s hence a good idea to bring up some real-life examples of significant things you can recall from your past experiences to answer questions such as, ‘How have you shown resilience?’, or ‘How do you cope with stress?’.

-Practice answering ethical questions.
-A good place to start is to learn about the ‘four principles of medical ethics’ to structure your answers.
-How would you use this to approach a difficult situation, such as: “You see a patient after his diagnosis of HIV.
+Reflect on and practice answering ethical questions.
+In structuring your answers, a useful starting point is to learn about the ‘four principles of medical ethics’.
+For example, how you use these to approach a difficult situation such as: ‘You see a patient after his diagnosis of HIV.
 He refuses to tell his wife about his diagnosis.
-How would you react to this?”
+How would you react to this?’.

 Be prepared to be tested on your integrity and honesty.
-For example, you may be asked how you would deal with the following circumstance: “A junior doctor phones in sick for an on-call shift leaving the ward unstaffed and meaning you as another junior have to cover 2 wards.
-You know they were out late last night and think they are not really unwell, what would you do?”
+For example, you might be asked how you would deal with the following circumstance: ‘A junior doctor phones in sick for an on-call shift, leaving the ward unstaffed and meaning you, as another junior, have to cover two wards.
+You know they were out late last night and think they are not really unwell, what would you do?’.

-Finally and most importantly relax and get a good night sleep.
-Ensure you arrive in plenty of time for the interview and are hydrated and fed to guarantee you perform at your very best!
+Lastly, and most importantly, relax and ensure to get a good night’s sleep before the big day.
+Make sure you arrive for the interview with plenty of time to spare and are feeling well-rested and replenished as to guarantee you perform at your very best.